pythoncode26/canada-carrier-validator/README.md

 - Check numbers by popular carriers.
 - Import any quantity of phone numbers for validation.
 - Can handle large volumes of requests smoothly.
-- Reliable service with minimal downtime.
+- Reliable service with no downtime.
+- Ultra fast checking process.

 ---